Criuchi/MvcBalloon/MvcBalloon/README.txt

 // Date Finished: 2023-10-

-//IMPORTANT: I have woeked in this project since 2023-10-10 but I had issues that made me restart my project, in Github it will just show my last attempt but this began before.
+//IMPORTANT: I have worked in this project since 2023-10-10 but I had issues that made me restart my project, in Github it will just show my last attempt but this began before.

 // Log: